 Prior to joining W3C, Naomi worked at AT&T Japan as a manager of Marketing Communications for AT&T World Access.
 She worked on a team that created an innovative prepaid card, produced publications and bids for designs, and developed sales channels.
-She was awarded a Grand Prize for Best Operations Manager in 1996.
+She was awarded a Grand Prize for Best Operations Manager.

 She earned an MBA of International Management, from Aoyama Gakuin University, accredited by EFMD.